Thybolt Mission for Hams

 * <Hex Value is mentioned in angled brackets>

-Upon successful reception of three or more consecutive TM transmissions of the satellite, consider your ground setup to be capable of receiving Thybolt satellite Telemetry Data and deserving of a memento of the contact established.
+Upon successful reception of three or more consecutive TM transmissions of the satellite, your ground setup can be considered capable of receiving Thybolt Satellite Telemetry Data and deserving of a memento of the contact established.

 Enthusiasts can apply for receiving a QSL card by filling in their station information and other specifics in the below form: